 When thinking of a name, keep the following in mind:

 This is, of course, easier said than done, and coming up with the perfect business name can take days or even weeks.
-You could explore some brand name generators for inspiration.
+You could explore our new and improved business name generator for inspiration.

 Create a separate note in your phone to jot down all the words and names that come to your mind.
 Once you have a good list, weed out the terms that don't feel right and keep the ones you like.
 Then bring up these names in conversations with your friends and family to see how they react to them.